-This course prepares students to utilize social media applications and office software for business
+This course prepares students to utilize social media applications and office software for business purposes.
+Emphasis will be placed on ability to utilize desktop publication and presentation software as well as current social media applications.

 BUSN 3303 Ethics in Business (3)